ekhadley/think_tokens/README.md

         - we get the logprob from the last thought token in the rollout.
         - We promote the logprobs that generated all the thinking tokens in that rollout if it was *better than the avg* accuracy for that sequence, and vice versa.
     - The problem:
-        - Woll reward thinking tokens whenever the next token prediction accuracy is high.
+        - Will reward thinking tokens whenever the next token prediction accuracy is high.
         - Also rewards thinking tokens whenever the token is just easy to predict.
             - by my estimation this effect will be much stronger, at least at first, than the actuall lift from the thinking tokens.
     - what do to:
         - maybe you can just keep training? both signals are there, so?
             - unlikely. detect easy tokens and spew on those is much easier to learn and simpler than actually learning to use the tokens.